-13.11.1.3 - to 13.11.1.6 of measures Measures to Timing of completion of measures Implemented?^ - Minimisation of Land Formation Area Minimise the overall size of the land formation needed for the additional facilities to minimise the overall loss of habitat for marine resources, especially the CWD population.
-Land formation footprint / during detailed design phase to completion of construction I 13.11.5.4 10. to 13.11.5.13 0.3.1 - SkyPier High Speed Ferries' Speed Restrictions and Route Diversions SkyPier HSFs operating to / from Zhuhai and Macau would divert north of SCLKC Marine Park with a 15 knot speed limit to apply for the part-journeys that cross high CWD abundance grid squares as indicatively shown in Drawing No. MCL/P132/EIA/13-023 of the EIA Report.
+EIA Ref.
+EM&A Ref.
+EP Condition Environmental Protection Measures Location / Duration of measures Mitigation Measures Implemented?^ Timing of completion of measures implemented ?
+13.11.1.3 to 13.11.1.6 - - Minimisation of Land Formation Area Minimise the overall size of the land formation needed for the additional facilities to minimise the overall loss of habitat for marine resources, especially the CWD population.
+Land formation footprint / during detailed design phase to completion of construction 1 13.11.5.4 to 13.11.5.13 10.3.1 - SkyPier High Speed Ferries' Speed Restrictions and Route Diversions SkyPier HSFs operating to / from Zhuhai and Macau would divert north of SCLKC Marine Park with a 15 knot speed limit to apply for the part-journeys that cross high CWD abundance grid squares as indicatively shown in Drawing No. MCL/P132/EIA/13-023 of the EIA Report.
 Both the alignment of the northerly route and the portion of routings to be subject to the speed limit of 15 knots shall be finalised prior to commencement of construction based on the future review of up-to-date CWD abundance and EM&A data and taking reference to changes in total SkyPier HSF numbers; and A maximum of 10 knots will be enforced through the designated SCLKC Marine Park area at all times.
 Area between the footprint and SCLKC Marine Park during construction phase I Other mitigation measures The ET will audit various parameters including actual daily numbers of HSFs, compliance with the 15-knot speed limit in the speed control zone and diversion compliance for SkyPier HSFs operating to / from Zhuhai and Macau; and The effectiveness of the CWD mitigation measures after implementation of initial six month SkyPier HSF diversion and speed restriction will be reviewed.
-Area between the footprint and SCLKC Marine Park during construction phase 1 13.11.5.14 10. to 13.11.5.18 0.3.1 2.31 Dolphin Exclusion Zone Establishment of a 24 hr Dolphin Exclusion Zone (DEZ) with a 250 m radius around the land formation works areas; Marine waters around land formation works area during construction phase I A DEZ would also be implemented during ground improvement works (e.g. DCM), water jetting works for submarine cables diversion, open trench dredging at the field joint locations and seawall construction; and 1 A DEZ would also be implemented during bored piling work but as a precautionary measure only.
-I 13.11.5.19 10.
-0.4 2.31 Acoustic Decoupling of Construction Equipment Air compressors and other noisy equipment that must be mounted on steel barges should be acoustically-decoupled to the greatest extent feasible, for instance by using rubber or air-filled tyres; and Specific acoustic decoupling measures shall be specified during the detailed design of the project for use during the land formation works.
-Around coastal works area during construction phase I 13.11.5.20 10.
-0.6.1 2.29 Spill Response Plan Construction phase 1
+Area between the footprint and SCLKC Marine Park during construction phase I 13.11.5.14 to 13.11.5.18 10.3.1 2.31 Dolphin Exclusion Zone Establishment of a 24 hr Dolphin Exclusion Zone (DEZ) with a 250 m radius around the land formation works areas; Marine waters around land formation works area during construction phase I A DEZ would also be implemented during ground improvement works (e.g. DCM), water jetting works for submarine cables diversion, open trench dredging at the field joint locations and seawall construction; and l A DEZ would also be implemented during bored piling work but as a precautionary measure only.
+1 13.11.5.19 10.4 2.31 Acoustic Decoupling of Construction Equipment Air compressors and other noisy equipment that must be mounted on steel barges should be acoustically-decoupled to the greatest extent feasible, for instance by using rubber or air-filled tyres; and Specific acoustic decoupling measures shall be specified during the detailed design of the project for use during the land formation works.
+Around coastal works area during construction phase 1 13.11.5.20 10.6.1 2.29 Spill Response Plan Construction phase 1 13.11.3.20 10.0.1 2.29 Construction priase 1